psycopg/psycopg2/doc/cursor.rst

 .. class:: cursor

     Allows Python code to execute PostgreSQL command in a database session.
-    Cursors are created by the :meth:`connection.cursor`: they are bound to the connection for the entire lifetime and all the commands are executed in the context of the database session wrapped by the connection.
+    Cursors are created by the :meth:`connection.cursor` method: they are bound to the connection for the entire lifetime and all the commands are executed in the context of the database session wrapped by the connection.

     Cursors created from the same connection are not isolated, i.e., any changes done to the database by a cursor are immediately visible by the other cursors.
-Cursors created from different connections can or can not be isolated, depending on the :attr:`connection.isolation_level`.
-See also :meth:`connection.rollback()` and :meth:`connection.commit()` methods.
+Cursors created from different connections can or can not be isolated, depending on the connections' :ref:`isolation level
+    <transactions-control>`.
+See also :meth:`~connection.rollback` and
+    :meth:`~connection.commit` methods.

     Cursors are *not* thread safe: a multithread application can create many cursors from the same same connection and should use each cursor from